xmos/xmath_walkthrough/doc/stage0.md

 it is also the minimum input sample history size needed to compute the filter output for a particular time step.

-Rather than `filter_thread()` receiving input samples one-by-one, it receives new input samples in frames.
+Rather than `filter_task` receiving input samples one-by-one, it receives new input samples in frames.
 Each frame of input samples will contain `FRAME_SIZE` new input sample values.

 Because the filter thread is receiving input samples in batches of `FRAME_SIZE` and sending output samples in batches of `FRAME_SIZE`, it also makes sense to